 Rocket R58Rated 5/5 based on 1 reviews.

-Free Australian Metro Delivery
+Free Australian Delivery to most locations

 The R58 is a dual boiler espresso machine featuring PID temperature control, full commercial rotary pump, and the option of using a direct water connection or the water reservoir supply.
 Independently operating dual boilers and superior thermo siphon system design allows for unprecedented stability in the espresso boiler with increased levels of both steam pressure and hot water supply available from the independent service boiler.
 This model features the two-piece adjustable feet formerly only available on the R60V.